vormkracht10/php-uploadcare-transformations/README.md

 ## Documentation

 ### Various ways of passing certain parameters
 In some of the methods you can pass parameters in various ways.
 For example in the [scaleCrop()](/src/Transformations/ScaleCrop.php) method you can pass the offset in the form of a percentage or pixels.
-To make it easer to recognize when a pixel or percentage is passed you can pass the parameters as following.
+To make it easer to recognize when a pixel or percentage is used you can pass the parameters as following.

 ```php
 // Using percentages